Spending money on video can be a worthwhile investment for your business.

-Another way to showcase the personality and character of your business is to plan a video that combines as many of your staff as possible.
+Showcase the personality and character of your business and plan a video that combines as many of your staff as possible.

 Get footage during the day of individual staff or departments demonstrating or repeating a single action or question and edit them into a video that gives everyone a brief starring role.

 For comedy value, make it more light hearted – a dance move, secret skill, silly face or white board scribble.

 Make filming as efficient as possible by letting staff know in advance what you will need from them in terms of preparation, costumes or props.

 It may take a bit of organisation but you may find yourself in possession of a suite of company culture videos.
 Share them with customers and potential staff across many platforms to give a sneak peek into your business.